dev-yakuza/dev-yakuza.github.io/_posts/flutter/2021/2021-05-25-widget-lifecycle/2021-05-25-widget-lifecycle-en.md

 comments: true

 title: '[Flutter] Lifecycle'
-description: In this blog post, I will introduce the Lifecycl of the widget in Flutter.
+description: In this blog post, I will introduce the Lifecycle of the widget in Flutter.
 image: '/assets/images/category/flutter/background.png'
 ---